Kobe16/cse15l-lab-reports/LabReport4.md

 ![Image](rerunning-junit-tests-screenshot.png)
 ___

 6. I will now commit and push my changes to the Github repo.
 First, I add my `ListExamples.java` file to the staging area with the `git add` command, before committing it with the `git commit -m` command.
 I chose a short commit message - "update" - to save time (and because the change I made was so small).
-Lastly, I push the changes to the remote repo (origin) onto the 'main' branch with the `git push origin main`.
+Lastly, I push the changes to the remote repo (origin) onto the 'main' branch with the command `git push origin main`.

 Input to add:
 `<g> <i> <t> <space> <a> <d> <d> <space> <L> <tab> <.> <j> <tab> <enter>`